Torchwood: Miracle Day: Synopsis

-On the same day on Earth, the concept of death is suddenly nullified when it is found that people who have suffered mortal wounds or fatal diseases are unable to die.
-This is initially seen as a religious miracle but the absence of deaths begins to strain medical resources and spread diseases around the globe; the world's governments estimate that unless something is done, the world will be unable to sustain the population growth within four months.
+Around the world, people who have suffered usually fatal wounds or diseases are suddenly unable to die, first revealed when the execution of child killer Oswald Danes fails.
+Initially seen as a religious miracle, the absence of death strains medical resources and spreads disease; governments estimate that without action the world will be unable to sustain population growth within months.

-Central Intelligence Agency agents Rex Matheson, who had suffered a fatal accident but remains alive, and Esther Drummond discover the name "Torchwood" tied with these events and locate its remaining members, Jack Harkness and Gwen Cooper.
-In bringing them to the United States, they find themselves pursued by agents working for an entity called the Families.
-Jack discovers that his own immortality has disappeared and believes this is connected to the events of the miracle.
+Central Intelligence Agency agents Rex Matheson, who suffered a fatal accident but survived, and Esther Drummond discover the name "Torchwood" tied with these events and locate its remaining members, Jack Harkness and Gwen Cooper.
+Bringing them to the United States, they are pursued by agents behind a pharmaceutical company, PhiCorp, who they find planned for the 'miracle' by stockpiling drugs.
+Jack discovers he is no longer immortal and believes this is connected to the miracle.
 Jack brings Rex and Esther within Torchwood's fold.

-The world governments institute a plan to bring those people that would normally have died from illnesses or injury into camps.
-Torchwood infiltrates a camp and discovers the patients are incinerated.
-They reveal this to the world in the hope that the camps will shut down, but the world governments refuse, believing the camps to be a necessity; the news puts the world into chaos.
-Torchwood continues to track down the Families, discovering they have many agencies across the globe.
-Eventually, Jack realises that the Families represent the descendants of the patriarchs of three Catholic families that he had encountered in New York City in the 1920s.
-These men were frightened by, and covetous of, his immortality and bought him, using scientific tests and bloodletting to try to understand his condition.
-The Families have grown incredibly powerful since then and have been able to take advantage of the miracle for their own financial and political ends.
+World governments force anyone who would normally have died into camps.
+Torchwood infiltrates one and discovers the patients are incinerated.
+They reveal this to the public, hoping the camps will shut down, but governments refuse, believing the camps to be necessary; the news puts the world into chaos.
+Torchwood tracks PhiCorp, discovering they have agencies across the globe.
+Jack realises that PhiCorp are run by the Families, descendants of three family patriarchs he encountered in New York in the 1920s.
+Frightened by, and covetous of, his immortality, they bought him, using scientific tests and bloodletting to try to understand his condition.
+The Families grew powerful and created the miracle for financial and political ends.